wp-plugins/audio-and-video-player/readme.txt

 **Checking the sales reports (only for Premium version)**

-For checking the sales reports, press the menu option "Sales Report" and select the interval of time for checking.
-The sales report displays the list of sales in the selected interval and the total amount distributed by currencies.
+The sales report displays the list of sales in the selected interval of time and the total amount distributed by currencies.
+For checking the sales reports, press the menu option "Sales Report" and selects the interval of time for checking.

+In a commerce is common for some sales ending in refund, in this case the sale reports may be different to the actual sales amount.
+The delete button allows to remove a sell from the system to correct the sales report.

 == Frequently Asked Questions ==